-The Lake Ontario Crossing is Canada’s first and only open-water distance race for SUP and prone paddlers.
+The Lake Ontario Crossing is an open-water marathon paddleboard race.
 The 32 mile, point-to-point course matches the standard established by the Molokai-to-Oahu crossing in Hawaii and the Catalina Classic in California.
-SUP, prone, OC and surfski.

-2016 RESULTS AND RECAP: The inaugural Lake Ontario Crossing Paddleboard Race hosted a small but gritty field of paddlers, who toughed it out through a weekend of unstable weather. [more…]
+2016 RESULTS AND RECAP: The inaugural Lake Ontario Crossing Paddleboard Race hosted a determined field of paddlers, who toughed it out through a weekend of unstable weather. [more…]

 2015 CROSSING RECAP: Twenty-fifteen marked the second year paddling across Lake Ontario, and conditions proved to be very exciting, and more challenging than in 2014. [more…]